 - Centralize Your Message

 - Integrate Brand Training into Your Onboarding

 - Create Open Communications Between Teams

-- Send Internal Newsletters
+- Send Frequent Internal Messages

 - Hire People Who Live and Breathe Your Company Culture

-The most critical step in aligning your communication is knowing who you are and what you do.
 Do you know what sets you apart from your competition and how to talk about it?